We wrote the full guide weighing the advantages and disadvantages of VoIP phone systems. If you’d like to jump right to the summary table, click here.

 |• More flexibility with softphones|

-Looking at the pros and cons above, it’s clear that VoIP’s benefits far outweigh any drawbacks.
+Looking at the pros and cons above, it’s clear that the benefits far outweigh any VoIP’s disadvantages.
 At Nextiva, we have been helping businesses transition from traditional phone systems to unified communication solutions.

 We will leave you to focus on other important business aspects as we set you up for the new phone system, with minimal disruption.

-To learn more about our products and what we can do to help your business, check out our business phone services.
+To learn more about our products and what we can do to help your company, check out our business phone service.